shiva-karthick/shankar-shiv.github.io/SDR/_posts/2020-02-02-Getting-started-with-SDR.markdown

 The longer the antenna, the lower it's resonant frequency.
 The vice versa is the shorter the antenna, the higher it's resonant frequency .
 The closer you are to the resonant frequency, the signal reception is better.
 Remember that there is about 2cm of metal inside the antenna itself which needs to be added on.
 Below is a cheat sheet for various lengths and frequencies.
 Note that the length refers to the length of one side of the dipole only (e.g. the length that you need to extend each element out to).

-* Large Antenna, 5 Sections, 100cm + 2cm is resonant @ ~70 MHz
-* Large Antenna, 4 Sections, 80cm + 2cm is resonant @ ~87MHz
-* Large Antenna, 3 Sections, 60cm + 2cm is resonant @ ~115 MHz
-* Large Antenna, 2 Sections, 42cm + 2cm is resonant @ ~162 MHz
-* Large Antenna, 1 Section, 23cm + 2cm is resonant @ ~ 285 MHz
-* Small Antenna, 4 Sections, 14cm + 2cm is resonant @ ~445 MHz
-* Small Antenna, 3 Sections, 11cm + 2cm is resonant @ ~550 MHz
-* Small Antenna, 2 Sections, 8cm + 2cm is resonant @ ~720MHz
-* Small Antenna, 1 Section, 5cm + 2cm is resonant @ ~1030 MHz.

-For more indepth information, read [here](https://www.rtl-sdr.com/using-our-new-dipole-antenna-kit/)
+For more indepth information, read at [https://www.rtl-sdr.com/using-our-new-dipole-antenna-kit/](https://www.rtl-sdr.com/using-our-new-dipole-antenna-kit/)

-# How to get started with Software ?
+## How to get started with Software ?

-Windows only(recommended by RTL-SDR blog)
+Windows only (recommended by [https://www.rtl-sdr.com/](https://www.rtl-sdr.com/))
 - SDR# (SDRSharp)
 - HDSDR
 - SDR-RADIO V2